Kourtney Reppert Puts On A Busty Display In A Pink & White Bikini Top & Matching Skirt

 Kourtney Reppert took to her Instagram account on Wednesday afternoon to share a new pic with her loyal fans.
 The model flashed her curves in the spicy post while serving up a steamy look for the camera.

-In the sexy snap, Kourtney looked drop dead gorgeous as she rocked a pink and white striped bikini top.
+In the sexy snap, Kourtney looked drop dead gorgeous as she rocked a pink-and-white striped bikini top.
 The garment fastened around her neck and behind her back while flaunting her muscular arms and shoulders.
-It also featured a low cut neckline to expose her abundant cleavage.
+It also featured a low-cut neckline to expose her abundant cleavage.

 She paired the bikini top with a matching skirt, which fit snugly around her tiny waist and did little to cover her round booty.
 The skirt rested over her curvy hips while showcasing her long, lean legs.
 Kourtney’s flat tummy and toned abs were also spotlighted in the photo.